raspberryflapper/portfolio/README.md

 Thanks for taking your time and viewing my portfolio.
 This is a porfolio to demonstrate a bit of what I have done and do in my research field and spare time with two main languages- Python and C++.
-Mainly, I use coding skills to optimize and fit data (e.g. lab data of tumor growth) and solve Ordinary Differential Equations, using well known methods such as Runge Kutta, finite difference, and Euler's method.
-Recently, I have been using Deep Neural Network (DNN) with PyTorch to solve systems of ODEs.
+Mainly, I use coding skills to optimize and fit data (e.g. lab data of tumor growth) and solve Ordinary Differential Equations, using well known methods such as Deep learning, Runge Kutta, finite difference, and Euler's method.
+My latest research and work is data driven, deep learning, approach of optimization and data fitting, using
+Deep Neural Network (DNN) with PyTorch to solve systems of ODEs with free (unknown) parameters.
 Currently, my DNN algorithm can take in real-world lab data and solve a complex system of ODE/biological models with undetermined coefficients while finding the optimal values for the unknown parameters.